livingdocsIO/documentation/reference-docs/project-config/content_types.md

     }]
 ```

-Add placeholder config to a custom elements.
+Add placeholder config to a custom element.
 This enables the possibility for the user to add a value to the defined placeholder attribute.
 The existing value can be removed and after a change applied.
 This can be used when the user should have the possibility to add some information to a selection.
 The information can be used for example in the delivery.

 ![image](images/text_formatting_placeholder.png)